 The small, greenish-white flowers of Sky Pencil are unimpressive, but when pollination does occur, black berries will be produced (the same color as on Ilex crenata 'Hetzii' and the aptly named "inkberry").
 While not showy, the black berries do offer something of a novelty, just because of their unusual color.
 In addition, the wild birds eat the berries.

 Planting Zones, Sun and Soil Requirements

-The parent species, Ilex crenata is indigenous to the Orient.
-Sky Pencil holly is often listed for planting zones 6-8.
-I have grown mine successfully in a microclimate (namely, the south side of the house) in zone 5.
+The parent species, Ilex crenata is native to eastern Asia.
+Sky Pencil holly is often listed for planting zones 6-8, but some gardeners report success growing the plant in zone 5 in a microclimate (a sheltered, relatively warm location, such as on the south side of a house).

 Uses in Landscaping

-There are two different ways to build a "privacy fence" using plant material:
+There are two different ways to build a "living privacy fence," that is, a barrier that uses plant material:

 - Traditional hedges composed of one type of plant, sheared to form a uniform wall.

 - Looser borders, featuring a number of different plants in layers.

 Sky Pencil hollies could work well as a component in either.
 Alternatively, where the goal along a border is simply to provide definition, rather than privacy, a row of these narrow bushes could form an attractive "colonnade" of sorts.